openpathsampling/openpathsampling/docs/cli/expression_eval.rst

 If that cast fails, an error will be raised.

 .. _EvalIntStrictPos:

 EvalIntStrictPos
 ----------------

-A parameter of type ``EvalIntStrictPos`` follows the same rules as a parameter of type :ref:`EvalInt` with the additional restriction that the resulting value must be strictly positive (non-negative, non-zero).
+A parameter of type ``EvalIntStrictPos`` follows the same rules as a parameter of type :ref:`EvalInt <EvalInt>` with the additional restriction that the resulting value must be strictly positive (non-negative, non-zero).
 If it is not, an error will be raised.